How to Write a Winning Social Media Proposal

 Include all of these in your proposal and you’ll be on your way to success.
 Your potential client will have all the evidence they need to make that final decision.
 Before you begin writing your proposal, keep reading as we’ve put together a step by step guide on how to do it best.

-Determine the client’s goals
+Determine the client’s goals for the Proposal

 A great place to start is by finding out what their business and social media goals are.
 Once you know what they’re working towards, you can start to figure out how social media will help them get there.